HewlettPackard/hpe-solutions-openshift/DL-LTI-Openshift/Readme.md

 **squid_proxy.yml**

 -   This playbook contains the script to deploy the squid proxy on the head nodes in order to get web access.
+If you are not using proxy based setup skip this playbook.

 **download_ocp_packages.yml**